 - Include your target keyword once in your title and write a brief, about 200 words, video description that helps the search engine understand your topic better

 5. Lastly, don’t compromise on video quality

-Brightcove learned that 62% of consumers are likely to paint a negative brand perception when they see poor quality videos.
-60% won’t engage with such a brand, harming your business more than doing it good.
+Brightcove learned that 62% of consumers are likely to paint a negative brand perception when they see poor-quality videos.
+60% won’t engage with such a brand, harming your business more than doing it well.